A startup wants to make sailing easier and accessible to everyone!

 The Splashelec company has embarked on the design of a ten-meter sailboat suitable for able-bodied neophytes, experienced sailors and people with disabilities.
 It is with the 3DEXPERIENCE Lab program from Dassault Systèmes that the team was able to develop a digital twin of the boat in order to have the ergonomics checked in virtual reality by testers in wheelchairs.

-Making sailing accessible to everyone, even to people in wheelchairs, is the ambition of, a company located in the city of Vannes and specialized in marine electronics.
-The company has already developed a system for sailboat which allows a person in to control the bar by acting on joysticks similar to those found on electric wheelchairs.
+Making sailing accessible to everyone, even to people in wheelchairs, is the ambition of Splashelec, a company located in the city of Vannes and specialized in marine electronics.
+The company has already developed a system mechatronics for sailboat which allows a person in disability to control the bar by acting on joysticks similar to those found on electric wheelchairs.

 Virtual reality to validate ergonomics

 Rather than jumping straight into making a prototype and modifying it as you go, Splashelec preferred to create a virtual twin.
-For this, the company was supported by the program of thefrom Dassault Systemes.
-It enabled the team to benefit from design software and 3D.
+For this, the company was supported by the program of the 3DEXPERIENCE Lab from Dassault Systemes.
+It enabled the team to benefit from design software and modelization 3D.
 Digital tools that were used to create a digital model that can be used in a concrete way via virtual reality.

-Who better than people with disabilities to achieveand share feedback?
+Who better than people with disabilities to achieve the tests and share feedback?
 This is how Splashelec organized an experiment in Saint-Malo to validate the ergonomics, accessibility and comfort of this particular sailboat.
 People in wheelchairs therefore lent themselves to the exercise with interest, emotion and even a part of wonder.

-For more thanthrough the , the 3D modeling even represented the visible elements of the wheelchair.
+For more than realismthrough the virtual reality headset, the 3D modeling even represented the visible elements of the wheelchair.
 Valid or invalid participants could move around the boat and steer it using the famous joysticks.
 They were able to provide feedback on ergonomics so that the Splashelec team could modify the boat accordingly.
-Following this validation of the virtual, the company is now seeking financing in order to embark on the real life of this sailboat suitable for everyone.
+Following this validation of the virtual, the company is now seeking financing in order to embark on the construction real life of this sailboat suitable for everyone.